 - Blasphemous Boast: Cotton describes the final matchup between Average Joe's and Globo Gym as "a David and Goliath story truer than the Bible itself."

-- Book-Ends: The movie begins and ends with a commercial of a successful gym and the viewer looking like a slob and grumbling, "Spare me" with disdain.
+- Bookends: The movie begins and ends with a commercial of a successful gym and the viewer looking like a slob and grumbling, "Spare me" with disdain.
 We also see a "six-year-old" picture of a morbidly obese White Goodman on Peter's TV at the beginning, and White watching Peter's ad on his own TV while getting his full figure back at the end.

 - Bowdlerise: The scene where Peter introduces the team to Patches, reassuring them that he's a normal guy.
 In the the theatrical cut, Patches says "I love the smell of queef in the morning", to which Peter says "Well... normal for us".
 In televised versions, Patches doesn't say anything but Peter still gives him faint praise, making it seem like the sight of an old man in a wheelchair is just as bizarre as a comment about queefs.